ksg91/Tweet-My-Post/readme.txt

 Donate link:
 Tags: twitter, tweet my post, author, twitter handle, publish, ksg91, post image, featured image, Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.5
-Stable tag: 1.7.29
+Stable tag: 1.7.32

-A WordPress Plugin which Tweets the new posts with its title, link, Author's twitter handle and a featured image from post.
+A WordPress Plugin which Tweets the new posts with its title, link, Author's twitter handle and a featured image from the post.

 == Description ==

-This plugin allows WordPress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link, it's author's twitter handle and a featured image.
+This plugin allows WordPress Authors to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link, it's author's twitter handle and a featured image.

 Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR FEATURED_IMAGE" .
-If Author has not set any handle, only POST_TITLE & POST_LINK are tweeted.

 You can also set your own custom format that suits you best.
-Several options are available to customize your tweet from settings or at side pan on compose a post page.
+Several options are available to customize your tweet from settings or at sidebar on post/page editor.

+Much more to come! :-)